tiendu/tiendu.github.io/_posts/2025-05-10-nextflow-pixi-eng.md

 ## 💬 Final Thoughts

 Pixi offers a lightweight, predictable, and developer-friendly way to manage environments - without the overhead often associated with Conda.
-While it isn’t yet supported as a native DSL directive in Nextflow, this guide shows how easy it is to integrate Pixi into your pipelines today using simple configuration patterns.
+While it isn't yet supported as a native DSL directive in Nextflow, this guide shows how easy it is to integrate Pixi into your pipelines today using simple configuration patterns.

 Whether you're exploring reproducibility on your laptop or scaling to AWS Batch, **Pixi + Nextflow** is a powerful and modern combination worth trying.